Voyager Nurse Aide Program

 CONFIDENTIALITY AGREEMENT/NON-DISCLOSURE AGREEMENT

-This Confidentiality Agreement (this "Agreement") is made effective as of the date the contract is signed, between “Voyager Nurse Aide Program”, of 2233 Academy Place Suite 105, Colorado Springs, Colorado 80909, and the signer.
+This Confidentiality Agreement (this "Agreement") is made effective as of the date the contract is signed, between “Voyager Nurse Aide Program”, of 4667 Centennial Blvd, Colorado Springs, CO 80919, and the signer.

 “Voyager Nurse Aide Program” is a healthcare educational program training future healthcare professionals.
 Confidential information will be given to provide care to the client.
 Confidential information will only be given when appropriate and the signer agrees by signing this contract that they understand and will follow all HIPAA rules and regulations.
 “Voyager Nurse Aide Program” has requested and the Recipient agrees that the Recipient will protect the confidential material and information which may be disclosed between the Owner and the Recipient.
 Therefore, the parties agree as follows: